team-hsi/Mood-AI-Journal/README.md

 - [React](https://reactjs.org/) - A JavaScript library for building user interfaces
 - [Clerk](https://clerk.dev/) - Authentication and user management
 - [Neon Database](https://neon.tech/) - Serverless Postgres database
-- [AI SDK](https://sdk.vercel.ai/) - Building applications with vercel ai skd through composability
+- [AI SDK](https://sdk.vercel.ai/) - Building applications with Vercel AI SDK through composability
 - [Google Generative AI](https://cloud.google.com/ai-platform) - Advanced AI models for natural language processing
-- [Prisma](https://www.prisma.io/): ORM tool for type-safe database interactions and migrations.
+- [Prisma](https://www.prisma.io/) - ORM tool for type-safe database interactions and migrations.

+---

 ## 🤝 Contributing

 We welcome contributions to Mood AI Journal!
 Please see our [Contributing Guide](CONTRIBUTING.md) for more details on how to get started.

+---

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

 ## 🙏 Acknowledgments

 - Thanks to all contributors who have helped shape Mood AI Journal
-- Special thanks to the open-source community for the amazing tools and libraries that made this project possible
+- Special thanks to the open-source community for the amazing tools and libraries that made this project possible.

+---

 ## 📞 Support